Family Floer mirror space for local SYZ singularities

 In the construction of Theorem \ref{Main_theorem_thesis_thm}, we start with various local affinoid tropical charts as above, and then we can develop transition maps (or call gluing maps) among them in a choice-independent manner.
 This process encodes the quantum corrections of the pseudo-holomorphic disks bounded by smooth $\pi$-fibers but possibly meeting the singular $\pi$-fibers (Red disks in Figure \ref{figure_area_sing_fiber}).

 Let's take two \textit{pointed} integral affine charts.
 Replacing the two domains by their intersection, we may assume the two charts have the same domain $U\subset B_0$, but the base points may be different and outside of $U$.
-Namely, we take two pointed integral affine charts
+Namely, as before in Section \ref{ss_FF_local_affinoid_tropical_chart}, we take two pointed integral affine charts

 for $a=1,2$.
 Then, $\upchi:=\chi_2\circ \chi_1^{-1}:V_1\to V_2$ is an integral affine transformation.
 Due to (\ref{affinoid_torus_chart}) above, we have two affinoid tropical charts on the same domain: